When We Leave: Plot

 Umay (Sibel Kekilli) lives with her husband Kemal (Ufuk Bayraktar) and son Cem (Nizam Schiller) in the suburbs of Istanbul.
 Kemal has regular violent outbursts against both his wife and son.
 Umay's longing for her home and parents in Berlin finally overwhelms her.
 She packs up her things and flees her life and marriage in Istanbul.

 She returns to her family home in Berlin, where she hopes to start a new, independent life with her son.
 She hopes her family will be supportive of her new beginning, but when Umay's father Kader (Setter Tanröigen) learns what Umay has done, he orders her to return immediately.
 According to tradition she belongs forever to her husband Kemal.
 Umay refuses to go and burns her passport.
 "Stop dreaming!" her mother tells her, as her siblings suffer rejection in their community based on their sister's actions.

 Mehmet, Umay's older brother (Tamer Yigit), and Kader devise a plan to kidnap young Cem and take him back to his father in Istanbul.
 Umay overhears them and flees to start a new life with her son, without her family.
 She moves to a women's shelter, where she builds a new life for herself.
 Through her work at a kitchen she meets Stipe (Florian Lukas), a colleague she feels drawn to.

 Soon she even has her own apartment and a satisfying new life.
 Only one thing is missing; her family.
 Again and again she tries to contact her mother and younger brother Acar.
 Every time she fails.
 During all of this, her father and brothers come to a difficult decision.
-Acar (Serhad Can) has earned a terrible fate; he's been elected to kill his beloved sister to restore his family's lost honor.
+Acar (Serhad Can) has earned a terrible fate; he's been elected to kill his beloved sister to restore his family's lost honour.

 Cast

 Aladag worked with an extremely diverse group of both trained and non-trained actors for the film, some of which came from street-casting sessions.
 Nizam Schiller (Cem), Almila Bagriacik (Rana) and Serhad Can (Acar) all made their screen debut in the film.
-Her own acting experience helped Aladag to individualize her approach to each actor in the film.
+Her own acting experience helped Aladag to individualise her approach to each actor in the film.
 All non-actors participated in an acting workshop which lasted several months, during which Aladag helped them learn from her experience in front of the camera.